jackfusion/LEMP/README.md

 # LEMP

-LEMP Install through Docker - This branch is a working with messy code<br />
+LEMP Install through Docker - This branch is working 100% with messy code<br />
 I am setting up a LEMP install the way I would like it with

 L - Open Media Vault - Linux <br />E - Nginx <br />M - MariaDB <br />P - PHP and MYPHPAdmin